mesonbuild/meson/docs/markdown/Running-Meson.md

 ## Environment variables

-Sometimes you want to add extra compiler flags, this can be done by passing them in environment variables when calling meson.
+Sometimes you want to add extra compiler flags, this can be done by passing them in environment variables when calling Meson.
 See [the reference tables](Reference-tables.md#compiler-and-linker-flag-environment-variables) for a list of all the environment variables.
 Be aware however these